Nature Could Care Less How I Sound.

 If you notice yourself judging another singer or feeling an aversion to their voice, get curious.
 Let go of the judgment and see if you can really see and hear them in their full humanness and in the beautiful vulnerability of their voice.

-What nature taught me that day reverberates with me still, but I find that, once again, Mary Oliver speaks to what I experienced best:
+What nature taught me that day reverberates with me still, but I find that, once again, Mary Oliver speaks to the heart of nature and our place in it best:

 “You do not have to be good.